Explorer¶

 Charts¶

-- Chart Export: In the Explorer chart, you can hover over the chart with your mouse, click Export to export or copy the chart to the dashboard or note for display and analysis;
+- Chart Export: In the Explorer chart, you can hover the mouse over the chart and click Export to export or copy the chart to the dashboard or notebook for display and analysis;

-- Chart Time Interval: In the Explorer chart, you can choose the chart's time interval to view the corresponding chart data.
+- Chart Time Interval: In the Explorer chart, you can select the chart's time interval to view the corresponding chart data.

 - Collapse/Expand Chart: